 However, there are quite a few guys out there who would like to add some size.

-I know I like to build muscle a few different times throughout the year and this bulking up workout plan is quite effective.
+I know I like to build muscle a few different times throughout the year and this workout plan is quite effective for adding size.

-Here’s an example of a bulking up workout routine that you can use to put on a decent amount of muscle mass while still maintaining a solid look.
-Yes, this is the same routine that I outlined for the Vin Diesel workout — didn’t want to send you to that page and then have you come back to this page.
+Here’s an example of a routine that you can use to put on a decent amount of muscle mass while still maintaining a solid look.
+Yes, this is the same routine that I outlined for the Vin Diesel workout — didn’t want to send you to that page and then have you come back to this page. 😀

 By taking a common 3-day split and altering the sets & reps we can build overall muscle mass and density — producing a stronger looking muscle than the typical 3-4 sets of 12-15 reps.